amogh94/hashboard/README.md

 # How to install

-- Clone this repository or download as zip.
+- Download the zip file at [dist-zip](https://github.com/amogh94/hashboard/blob/master/dist-zip/hashboard-v1.0.0.zip).
+- Extract the zip file into a folder of your choice.
 - Type the following URL on the browser:
 ```
 chrome://extensions
 ```
 - Turn on 'Developer mode'.
-- Click 'Load unpacked' button and select the folder where the repository was cloned.
+- Click 'Load unpacked' button and select the extracted folder (hashboard-v1.0.0).

 You should be able to see this extension on your browser toolbar now.